garyzhubc/STAT406-2017/README.md

 # STAT406 - "Elements of Statistical Learning"

-Public repository for STAT406 @ UBC - "Elements of Statistical Learning"
+Public repository for STAT406 @ UBC - "Elements of Statistical Learning".

-## Tentative Weekly Schedule
+#### LICENSE

+The notes in this repository are released under the "Creative Commons Attribution-ShareAlike 4.0 International" license.
+See the **human-readable version** [here](https://creativecommons.org/licenses/by-sa/4.0/) and the **real thing** [here](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

 ## Weekly reading and other resources